Rep. Thomas English

-English, a Democrat, was the representative for New Jersey's 6th congressional district from 1893 to 1895.
+English was the representative for New Jersey’s 6th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1891 to Mar 1895, English missed 220 of 636 roll call votes, which is 34.6%.
 This is on par with the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.